 A closure look at the dress neckline and fabric.

-Catherine paired the dress with black Jimmy Choo ROMY 100 Black Suede Pointy Toe Pumps.
+Catherine paired the dress with Jimmy Choo Romy Velvet Black Suede Pointy Toe Pumps.
 The classic pointy toe pump has been slightly updated with a softer point and a new stiletto heel.
 Leather lined with a leather sole, they are finished with a black suede upper.

 Duchess accessorised her dress with Pearl brooch on loan from the Queen, that we first saw in 2017 in Belgium to mark the Centenary of Passchendaele.
 Duchess topped the brooch with three poppies.